woojoo666/arcana-notes/notes9.md

 though when it goes back to `undefined` it will naturally correct itself...I think

-* reason we thought it was determinant was because depends solely on inputs
+* reason we thought it was determinant was because we thought outputs depend solely on current inputs
-* no "arbitary" picking like mentioned in wiki
+* no "arbitration" or arbitrary selection mechanisms, like mentioned in [the wiki](https://en.wikipedia.org/wiki/Indeterminacy_in_concurrent_computation)
 * however, there is arbitary picking, the order in which updates happen is random

 * maybe you have to localize feedback, declare a module as having `feedback` or interpreter will complain